greenboxal/doggohub/doc/university/glossary/README.md

 ## What is the Glossary

-This contains a simplified list and definitions of some of the terms that you will encounter in your day to day activities when working with GitLab.
+This contains a simplified list and definitions of some of the terms that you will encounter in your day to day activities when working with DoggoHub.
 Please add any terms that you discover that you think would be useful for others.

 ### 2FA

 User authentication by combination of 2 different steps during login.
-This allows for [more security](https://about.gitlab.com/handbook/security/).
+This allows for [more security](https://about.doggohub.com/handbook/security/).

 ### Access Levels

 Process of selective restriction to create, view, modify or delete a resource based on a set of assigned permissions.
-See [GitLab's Permission Guidelines](../../permissions/permissions.md
+See [DoggoHub's Permission Guidelines](../../permissions/permissions.md

 ### Active Directory (AD)